klaeufer/HOTLangBench/README.md

 ### Preliminary results

-We ran the benchmarks on a compute server with two AMD EPYC 9354 32-core processors.
+We ran the benchmarks on a compute server with two AMD EPYC 9354 32-core processors and 1.5 TB of RAM.

 | Language | Walltime (hh:mm:ss) |